jnozzi/cocoadev.com/SiteContent/General/SubFrameworksInXCode.markdown

 http://michael.tyson.id.au/uploads/200705151627.jpg

-Import header files from the framework with <code>#import <M<nowiki/>yApplicationCore/M<nowiki/>yApplicationHeader.h></code>
+Import header files from the framework with     #import <M<nowiki/>yApplicationCore/M<nowiki/>yApplicationHeader.h>

-(This tutorial originally posted at http://michael.tyson.id.au/archives/415-Creating-applications-in-[[XCode]]-using-frameworks.html.
+(This tutorial originally posted at http://michael.tyson.id.au/archives/415-Creating-applications-in-General/XCode-using-frameworks.html.
 Thanks to the iTheater team, whose excellent project structure I examined to learn how to do this)